Blizarre/marache.net/content/post/mozaic-creator.md

 Warning : should be run on x64 computer, it can fill up RAM very quickly, and support bmp images only for now.

 Currently the source code is for visual studio 2013.
-Very easy to port on linux, the only windows-only parts are the filesystem module and the use of "#pragma once"
+Very easy to port on linux, the only windows-only parts are the filesystem module.

 Source code, as usual stored on [GitHub](https://github.com/Blizarre/mozaicCreator)

-IMAGE_CLI
+{{< figure src="/img/mozaic_cli.png" title="Mozaic Creator" >}}